robinrodricks/FluentStorage/README.md

 FluentStorage, originally known as Storage.NET, is a field-tested polycloud .NET cloud storage library that helps you interface with multiple cloud providers from a single unified interface.

-It provides a generic interface for popular cloud storage providers like Amazon S3, Azure Service Bus, Azure Event Hub, Azure Storage, Azure Data Lake Store thus abstracting Blob and Messaging services.
+It provides a generic interface for Blob storage across all cloud storage providers (AWS S3, GCP, FTP, SFTP, Azure Blob/File/Event Hub/Data Lake) and cloud messaging providers (AWS SQS, Azure Queue/ServiceBus).

-It is written entirely in C#, with no external dependency.
+It is written entirely in C#.
+Supports .NET 5+ and .NET Standard 2.0+.
+External dependencies are only added by FluentStorage sub-packages.

 FluentStorage is released under the permissive MIT License, so it can be used in both proprietary and free/open source applications.